 2,939,170 shares of our common stock were authorized for issuance under the plan, subject to adjustment in the event of a reorganization, stock split, merger or similar change in our corporate structure or the outstanding shares of common stock.
 Of this amount, 683,502 options were awarded to Dr. Hartnett at the time of our initial public offering in August, 2005 at the offering price of \$14.50 per share and the remainder was reserved for grants to our employees and directors at the discretion of our Compensation Committee.
 During fiscal 2009, the Company issued an additional 198,500 options and 43,500 restricted stock grants.
 During fiscal 2010, the Company issued an additional 8,000 options and 25,000 restricted stock grants.
 During fiscal 2012, the Company issued an additional 201,000 options and 115,600 restricted stock grants.
 During fiscal 2013, the Company issued an additional 206,500 options and 121,250 restricted stock grants.
-During fiscal 2014 through July 1, 2014, the Company issued an additional 193,500 options and 95,700 restricted stock grants.
-As of July 1, 2014, the 2005 Long-Term Incentive Plan had 17,659 stock options or other equity awards available for issuance.
+During fiscal 2014, the Company issued an additional 193,500 options and 55,000 restricted stock grants.
+During fiscal 2015 the Company issued no additional options and 40,700 restricted stock grants.
+During fiscal 2016 through July 1, 2016, the Company issued no additional options or restricted stock grants.
+As of July 1, 2016, the 2005 Long-Term Incentive Plan had 86,660 stock options or other equity awards available for issuance.
 We may grant shares of restricted stock to our employees and directors in the future under the plan.
 Our Compensation Committee administers the plan.
 Our Board also has the authority to administer the plan and to take all actions that the Compensation Committee is otherwise authorized to take under the plan.
 The terms and conditions of each award made under the plan, including vesting requirements, will be set forth consistent with the plan in a written agreement with the grantee.